 ASAP Staff compiled all the suggested topic ideas and reached out to all who submitted an interest topic to offer members an opportunity to work together to develop a full member interest group proposal.
 Details in the full proposal include: Group purpose, structure, anticipated meeting structure, likely outcomes, proposed group leaders (if known) and a group contact person.
 ASAP Members who submitted topics were sent instructions via email on next steps (sent December 21).
 Thank you to all who submitted an interest group proposal!

 If more member group concepts are proposed than ASAP Staff is able to support, then members will have an opportunity to vote on the proposed member groups.
 The voting period will remain open for two weeks and each member will vote by ranking their top four member interest groups.
-ASAP Members will receive an email with instructions on how to access the full group proposal document to review before voting online.
+We used a system of ranked choice voting.
+Learn more about how we tallied the vote.
+The voting window is now closed.
+We will share results soon!

 Network of Networks: Coordinators & Leaders of Adaptation Groups